 An important and versatile tool for camping, the pocket/jackknife is safe when handled carefully.
 It may have more than one blade or tool.
 It may include an awl for drilling holes, a can opener, or a combination screwdriver and bottle cap opener.
-Always inform parents prior to teaching girls about this skill.
+Always inform parents prior to teaching this skill.
 All Girl Scouts should receive proper training and sign off on Girl Scout Pocket knife/Jackknife Safety Pledge.

-- https://knife-depot.com/pages/teaching-kids-about-knife-safety - https://gearjunkie.com/teaching-kids-knife-safety-outdoors
+- Montana Knife Company's Knife Skills for Kids: How to Teach Your Children Safe Knife Use - https://gearjunkie.com/teaching-kids-knife-safety-outdoors